State government assistance in Victoria

 Transition to Employment (TTE)

 The TTE initiative is part of the FFYA program.
-It is specifically designed to provide focused, time-limited assistance to young people with disability who are interested in pursuing employment but are not yet ready to move into employment or receive assistance through a Commonwealth employment program.
+It is specifically designed to provide work-focused, time-limited support to young people with disability who want to pursue paid employment but who are not yet ready to move into employment or receive assistance through an Australian Government employment program.

 TTE is focused on supporting this group of young people for up to two years to build the skills, capacity and work experience to facilitate entry into the paid workforce.